jlpeng62/jlpeng/README.md

 # James Peng
 #
-jlpeng@tepper.cmu.edu
 https://jlpeng62.github.io/jlpeng/
 #
 This is my public portfolio for the Telling Stories with Data course at Carnegie Mellon!
+You can reach me at jlpeng@tepper.cmu.edu

 # About Me
 Hello!
 My name is James Peng (he/him/his) and I am currently a second year MBA student at CMU.
 Post MBA, I am pursuing a career in Product Management.
 As a future PM, I will need to work cross-functionally with many different teams -- from engineering to design to marketing.
 In order to gain buy-in from these various decision makers, I will need to use a data-driven approach.